prasgane/fmp-wrapper/README.md

 Only a select number of features from the API are implemented here as of now.
 They are described below.

+If you want any additional features implemented, feel free to open an issue.

 Data is returned as a [Pandas](https://pandas.pydata.org/) dataframe by default.
 The wrapper can also be configured to simply return raw json data.

 ### Examples